 Section 19.3 will become 19.5 and will read: "There shall only be one premium paid per hour worked.
 In a case where more than premium applies, the employee shall receive the highest premium."

 Section 19.4 will become Section 19.3 Call-Out Guarantee.

-Section 19.5 will become 19.4 and provide for Standby Pay which will increase to 1.5 hours for eight (8) hour an employee is assigned to be on standby.
+Section 19.5 will become 19.4 and provide for Standby Pay of 1.5 hours for each period of assigned standby.
+Essentially no change.